AtharvaBendale/Sudoku-Solver/README.md

 To enter the puzzle, enter the numbers in each row one by one from top to bottom and replace the unknown numbers with 0.

 For example,

 ![image description](image.png)

-\nthe input for this puzzle should be:
+the input for this puzzle should be:

 ```
 0 6 0 0 0 0 0 1 0